opennext-io/onpc-provisioning/README.md

 ### Step 0: Install ansible

+Please note that it is strongly recommended to NOT use any packaged version of ansible that may be located on the ansible-master machine where all playbooks will be launched.
+Instead, use a virtualenv evnironment as described hereafter.

 Make sure your python version is proper and use virtualenv on your main system.
 On my MacOSX MacBook, I had to make sure to use the Homebrew version of Python and not the default system one :-(: